marouenes/imdb-rating-classifier/README.md

 - [ ] Add more features
 - [X] Publish the package on PyPI
 - [ ] Add oscar awards or nominations for the movies
+- [X] Add a version switch for the cli

 ## License